yougov/pinot-client-rust/README.md

 ---

-Applications can use this rust client library to query Apache Pinot.
+A rust library to query Apache Pinot.

 Installing Pinot
 ================